top of page

 • outstanding performances of classical music orchestral, instrumental, voice and choral; dance and visual arts for the public,

-• live, online and otherwise, that would enable participation by audiences that may not normally be able to attend regular performances, and
+• interpretations and new compositions for public appreciation, live, online and otherwise, that would enable participation by audiences that may not normally be able to attend regular performances, and

 • to emerging artists and exceptional ensembles in the production, distribution and promotion to the public through all available media channels.